A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Gaia astrometric non-single star processing and catalog

-We only model the \ruwe\, filter.
-The \texttt{ipd\_frac\_multi\_peak}, \texttt{ipd\_gof\_harmonic\_amplitude}, and $C^*$ filters are intended to remove marginally resolved wide binaries.
-Such binaries tend to have orbital periods $P_{orb} \gtrsim$ decades, which are much too long to receive an astrometric orbital solution; they have $\ruwe > 1.4$ because their marginally resolved nature leads to spurious epoch astrometry.
-The filters on apparent magnitude and visibility periods are accounted for in the $\ruwe > 1.4$ filter.
+In our forward model, we will only model the filter on the goodness of fit of a single star solution ($\ruwe > 1.4$, \S \ref{sec:Empirial ruwe model}).
+The filters on apparent magnitude and visibility periods are accounted for in the \ruwe\, filter.
 As \ruwe\, is a measurement of the significance of deviations from a single-star model, sources that are faint or have too few visibility periods will have astrometric uncertainties too large to have a significant deviation.
+In addition, our forward model does not explicitly model the image parameter determination metrics or color excess, because the wide binaries removed by these sources will be removed by the $\ruwe > 1.4$ filter.
+Using a binary population synthesis model (\S \ref{sec:Binary population synthesis}), we find this angular resolution corresponds to binaries within 2 kpc having orbital periods several centuries to millennia.
+These orbital periods are much too long to receive an astrometric orbital solution; they have $\ruwe > 1.4$ because their marginally resolved nature leads to spurious epoch astrometry.
+See also \cite{Tokovinin:2023} and Appendix B of \cite{Kareem}.